vlaaad/vlaaad.github.io/reveal.md

 # Closing thoughts

 If repl is a window to a running program, then Reveal is an open door — and you are welcome to come in.
 I get a lot of leverage from the ability to inspect any object I see, and I hope you will find Reveal useful too.

+If you do, please consider supporting my work either by [sponsoring the development](https://github.com/sponsors/vlaaad) of the free version or by [buying the subscription](/reveal-pro){: .buy-button} for Pro version.